Defoe’s

 1) Loved short, crisp, plain sentences.

-2) Capacity for observing, grouping and memorizing details.
+2) Capacity for observing, grouping and

 3) Skills in use of circumstantial detail.